uccser/cs-field-guide/csfieldguide/chapters/content/en/human-computer-interaction/sections/usability-heuristics.md

 {interactive slug="confusing-error" type="in-page"}

 Often a confusing feature in an interface design will break multiple heuristics.
-For example, the above error message (it is for real) doesn't help users recover from errors (the real error is a network setting, but it is explained as causing a flashing light!), and the "Skip", "Cancel" and "Ignore" buttons don't speak the user's language (match between the system and the real world).
+For example, the above error message (it is genuinely real) doesn't help users recover from errors (the real error is a network setting, but it is explained as causing a flashing light!), and the "Skip", "Cancel" and "Ignore" buttons don't speak the user's language (match between the system and the real world).

 ## Visibility of system status